dxw/playbook/src/working-here/inclusion-diversity-equality.md

 ## Who is responsible for this policy?

-Directors and the HR Manager have overall responsibility for the effective operation of this policy and for ensuring compliance with discrimination law.
+Directors and the Head of People have overall responsibility for the effective operation of this policy and for ensuring compliance with discrimination law.
-Day-to-day operational responsibility for this policy, including regular review of it, has been delegated to the HR Manager.
+Day-to-day operational responsibility for this policy, including regular review of it, has been delegated to the Head of People.

 All directors, heads of departments, and managers at dxw must set an appropriate standard of behaviour, lead by example, and ensure that they adhere to the